jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Yet, something essential is missing.

 Techvolution is indeed the politics of the Internet Age.
 But politics doesn't open businesses, generate electricity, or grow food to eat.
 To live in the future, America, Canada, and the rest of the Western world must also upgrade our economics.
-Only with a modernized way to work and grow families will you and I be happy with our society in the future.
+Only with a modernized way to work and grow families will you and I be happy with our society again.

 We change our economics by learning a familiar lesson.
 Your real economic power isn't being a consumer or an employee.
 Brand loyalty and retirement funds don't make a person powerful.